skiffie125/CS345_Deadwood/README.md

 	'make clean' removes all .class files

 ## Command Line Interaction
-Valid commands:
+Valid commands: \
-	Current: Displays the currently active player.\
+	&ensp; &ensp;Current: Displays the currently active player.\
-	Locate all: Displays the location of all players.\
+	&ensp; &ensp;Locate all: Displays the location of all players.\
-	Move: The player will be prompted with a list of valid destinations to move to, and will then be moved to wherever they select. \
+	&ensp; &ensp;Move: The player will be prompted with a list of valid destinations to move to, and will then be moved to wherever they select. \
-	Work: The player will be asked whether they wish to act or rehearse. \
+	&ensp; &ensp;Work: The player will be asked whether they wish to act or rehearse. \
-	Act: The player acts on a role. \
+	&ensp; &ensp;Act: The player acts on a role. \
-	Rehearse: The player rehearses a role. \
+	&ensp; &ensp;Rehearse: The player rehearses a role. \
-	Upgrade: The player will be asked what rank they wish to ascend to. \
+	&ensp; &ensp;Upgrade: The player will be asked what rank they wish to ascend to. \
-	End turn: Control is passed to the next player in the turn order. \
+	&ensp; &ensp;End turn: Control is passed to the next player in the turn order. \
-	End game: Prematurely ends a game. \
+	&ensp; &ensp;End game: Prematurely ends a game. \